lf-/blog/content/posts/building-the-meowzor/index.md

 In the end basically all of the hardware is just the reference design from the DE1-SoC materials and various integration in Platform Designer, which is a win because I mostly didn't have to debug it.
+This is somewhat of a buried tip, but it's an important one: there doesn't seem to be an easy way to get all of the memory configuration and other board specific details correct inside of Platform Designer short of just copying the Terasic-provided reference design.

 The final code on the FPGA fabric is a Nios II processor with a timer, a mailbox to the hard processor, shared memory with the hard processor, and